Learn the extensive history of Saratoga Springs’s natural mineral springs created millions of years ago.

 The Saratoga Springs State Park buildings were built in the early 1930s and retain their original exterior appearance, with much of their architectural detailing intact.

-Saratoga Springs Mineral Water bottling company has been in business for approximately 149 years, bottling the nation’s oldest natural and carbonated spring water.
-The day would not be complete without trying some refreshing natural cold spring mineral water.
+Any trip to Saratoga Springs would not be complete without trying some refreshing natural cold spring mineral water.
 Carbonated mineral water is deliciously bubbly, refreshing, and has no calories.
 Like people throughout history, my taste buds recognized this was special water.
 It reminded me of champagne or Prosecco without the alcohol.

 The Mineral Water Bottling Plant

-The Mineral Water Bottling Plant was Constructed in 1935 and in operation until the 1970s.
+The Mineral Water Bottling Plant was Constructed in 1935 and was in operation until the 1970s.
 It may be hard to believe now, but miscalculation and disbelief that bottled water would never become a successful business enterprise led to its closure.
 It is now the Saratoga Auto Museum, housing many antique cars.

 State Seal Springs Geyser Spring